qBraid/qBraid/docs/lab/environments.rst

     :target: javascript:void(0);

-While installing, the environment action button will turn indicate **Installing...**.
+While installing, the environment action button will indicate **Installing...**.
 Once complete, Lab will send a notification similar to the following:

 .. image:: ../_static/environments/env_pkg_install.png